izugn/salifort_motor/README.md

 - Shows a good consistency between validation and test performance.

 At a conservative threshold (around False positive rate = 0.2), the model catches ~90% of employees likely to leave, while the false positive rate is 20%.
+This appears to be a sweet spot, where it balances catching most potential leavers while keeping false alarms manageable.
 Going further, at a 40% false positive rate, it catches ~95% of likely leavers.

 Advantages of the model: